Glucose Goddess hacks: 10 easy-to-implement tips

 Stop calorie counting

-The practice of counting calories for better health can be an oversimplification of a much more complex nutritional landscape.
 It’s becoming increasingly clear that not all calories wield the same effects on health and metabolic outcomes.

 200 calories of vegetables, lean protein, or whole grains, for example, will affect your body differently than 200 calories of sugary snacks.

-Some calories may deliver essential nutrients and compounds that contribute to satiety, energy levels, and overall metabolic health, while others can cause blood sugar levels to spike and crash, possibly leading to increased hunger and overeating.
+Some calories may deliver essential nutrients and compounds that contribute to satiety, energy levels, and overall metabolic health, whilst others can cause blood sugar levels to spike and crash, possibly leading to increased hunger and overeating.

 Fructose, particularly in its processed forms like high-fructose corn syrup, can be metabolically taxing, often leading to insulin resistance and fatty liver when consumed in excess.

-The nutritional value and source of the calories are the most important.
-A calorie is not just a calorie; it is a potential energy source, and its impact is contingent on its interaction with the body’s intricate metabolic processes.
+A calorie is not just a calorie; it is a potential energy source, and its impact is contingent on its interaction with your body’s intricate metabolic processes.

 Rather than counting calories, it would be more beneficial to consider the whole nutritional profile of foods, choosing those that offer more fibres, proteins, and healthy fats, which are known to have positive effects on satiety, blood sugar levels, and overall health.